 for each $i$.

 Note that

 Hence the general case follows. \qeds

 \parit{Remark.} A more direct proof of this formula can be obtained using the so-called \emph{extrinsic curvature tensor} which is defined by $\Phi(\vec x,\vec y,\vec v,\vec w)\df\langle\II(\vec x,\vec y),\II(\vec v,\vec w)\rangle$; the necessary properties of this tensor are discussed in \cite{petrunin}.
-As a bonus, one gets explicit expression for the second fundamental forms of all Gromov's torii.
+As a bonus, one gets an explicit expression for the second fundamental forms of all Gromov's tori.